openstack/nova/doc/source/admin/file-backed-memory.rst

       # mount /dev/sdb /var/lib/libvirt/qemu/ram

-Configure Nova Compute for file backed memory
+Configure Nova Compute for file-backed memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Enable File backed memory in ``nova-compute``
+Enable File-backed memory in ``nova-compute``

-   Configure Nova to utilize file backed memory with the capacity of the
+   Configure Nova to utilize file-backed memory with the capacity of the
    backing store in MiB.
 1048576 MiB (1 TiB) is used in this example.

    Edit ``/etc/nova/nova.conf``